nrfconnect/sdk-nrfxlib/nrf_802154/doc/antenna_diversity.rst

 The driver provides several options to switch between the antennas.
 For reception-related operations, there are two options:

-* the :ref:`approach implemented within this module <ant_diversity_algorithm>`, based on RSSI measurements during the preamble of the received frame;
+* The :ref:`approach implemented within this module <ant_diversity_algorithm>`, based on RSSI measurements during the preamble of the received frame.
-* an interface provided to the higher layer for implementing a custom antenna selection algorithm.
+* An interface provided to the higher layer for implementing a custom antenna selection algorithm.

 For transmission-related operations, the driver provides this same interface to the higher layer for implementing a custom antenna selection algorithm.